aryanraj-544/aryanraj-544/README.md

 - 👋 Hi, I’m @Aryan_Raj
 - 👀 I’m interested in learning and experiencing various new roles.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning languages like Python and R along with my graduation.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me via email at aryanraj8th@gmail.com